M.A. (Cantab) Dip.Law (City)

 Financial Services Professionals

 Miles is regularly instructed in claims involving financial services professionals including allegations such as failure to recommend appropriate investments and life insurance and breaches of the conduct of business rules under the Financial Services and Markets Act 2000.
-Miles is presently instructed as junior counsel on behalf of a tax consultancy that is one of a number of defendants to a multi million pound claim brought by film finance investors, alleging negligence and breaches of FSMA 2000.
+Miles acted instructed as junior counsel on behalf of a tax consultancy that was one of a number of defendants to a multi million pound claim brought by film finance investors, alleging negligence and breaches of FSMA 2000.

 Insurance Brokers & Agents